Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 </script>
 ```

-Using the global Ecwid config object you can control the colors in user's storefront.
+Using the global Ecwid config object `window.ec.config` you can control the colors in user's storefront.
 To pre-define colors for a storefront, add JavaScript code on the right in the same frame, where Ecwid integration code is added.

 `auto` value allows Ecwid to detect the website colors around Ecwid storefront to adapt its colors automatically.
 Use the fields below to set colors manually.